oliverphilcox/PolySpec/README.md

 # PolySpec
 PolySpec (formerly PolyBin) is a Python code that estimates $N$-point correlation functions for 2D HEALPix maps, optionally with spin (e.g., CMB temperature, polarization, galaxy positions and cosmic shear).
 There are two main functionalities:
 - **Templates**: This directly estimates the amplitude of inflationary templates in CMB data, such as fNL, gNL or tauNL, in addition to late time templates such as CMB lensing.
-This includes fourteen types of trispectrum estimator and two types of bispectrum estimator (see below), and provides quasi-optimal estimates of the template amplitudes, accounting for arbitrary beams, masks, and filtering.
+This includes fourteen types of trispectrum estimator and four types of bispectrum estimator (see below), and provides quasi-optimal estimates of the template amplitudes, accounting for arbitrary beams, masks, and filtering.
 - **Binned Statistics**: This estimates the binned power spectrum, bispectrum and trispectrum of a 2D field, accounting for correlations between bins.
 For each statistic, two estimators are available: the standard/ideal estimators (i.e. pseudo-Cl), which do not take into account the mask, and window-deconvolved estimators, which do.
 In the second case, we require computation of a numerical Fisher matrix; this depends on binning and the mask, but does not need to be recomputed for each new simulation.
 For the bispectrum and trispectrum, we can compute both the *parity-even* and *parity-odd* components, accounting for any leakage between the two.

 PolySpec contains the following main modules: